 Miller Street

 You’ll rarely find a piece of street art without some kind of message, no matter how coded.
 It’s not too difficult to work out what Lora Zombie’s Heavy Heart is trying to say.
 Was the accompanying message created by the artist?
-Looks like it to me.
-Shout up if you know.
+Looks like it to us.

 And then, we were almost at the end.
 But not before we took a stroll down the teeny-weeny Miller Street.